-FDA contains several shared service organizations that provide support across the user fee programs.
-These shared service organizations include the following:
+FDA has several shared service organizations, located with the Working Capital Fund, that provide support across the user fee programs.
+The shared service organizations in FY 2022 include the following:

-- FDA Central: Provides for Center-wide and Agency-wide services such as telecommunications, training, printing, mail and document management, IT systems, employee health units, and other support and miscellaneous services. - Employee Resource & Information Center: Provides support to all FDA employees requesting administrative, IT, facilities, human resources, and other employee services. - Office of Acquisitions and Grants Services: Manages contracts, grants, and other agreements. - Office of Equal Employment Opportunity: Promotes an inclusive work environment that ensures equal employment opportunity and fosters a culture that values diversity and empowers individuals. - Office of Facilities, Engineering, and Mission Support Services: Provides FDA employees with office and laboratory facilities. - Office of Financial Management: Provides financial managerial services and policy guidance. - Office of Information Management and Technology: Provides the information, communication, and knowledge infrastructure and services that enhance, transform, and sustain the ability of FDA to protect and promote the public's health. - Division of Budget Execution and Control: Initiates, monitors, and analyzes FDA's budget resources.
-The Agency's budget is composed of several appropriation accounts including Salaries and Expenses, Revolving Fund for Color Certification and other Services, Cooperative Research and Development Agreement, Contingency Fund, Building and Facilities, and Royalties. - Office of External Affairs History: Provides research, documentation, and preservation of significant FDA historical resources and serves as historian for the Agency. - Office of Security Operations: Develops and implements the Agency-wide security policies and programs by providing leadership and guidance to managers and staff on all aspects of security.
-Administers vital security functions that contribute to the Agency's mission of protecting the public health by enhancing the safety and security of all personnel, facilities, and information. - Office of Laboratory Safety: Reinforces FDA's expectations for safety and laboratory security, enhances communications among FDA's safety staff, and provides program support. - Office of Ethics and Integrity: Protects the integrity of FDA's programs and operations by promoting an ethical culture and ensuring compliance with applicable federal ethics laws. - Office of Enterprise Management Services: Provides strategic and tactical enterprise-wide services through the development and implementation of administrative policies, programs, and initiatives. - Program Alignment Team: Provides advice and guidance on reorganizations and delegations of authority.
+- FDA Central: Provides for Center-wide and Agency-wide services such as telecommunications, training, printing, mail and document management, IT systems, employee health units, and other support and miscellaneous services. - Employee Resource & Information Center: Provides support to all FDA employees requesting administrative, IT, facilities, human resources, and other employee services. - Office of Acquisitions and Grants Services: Manages contracts, grants, and other agreements. - Office of Equal Employment Opportunity: Promotes an inclusive work environment that ensures equal employment opportunity and fosters a culture that values diversity and empowers individuals. - Office of Facilities, Engineering, and Mission Support Services: Provides FDA employees with office and laboratory facilities. - Office of Financial Management: Provides financial managerial services and policy guidance. - Office of Information Management and Technology: Provides the information, communication, and knowledge infrastructure and services that enhance, transform, and sustain the ability of FDA to protect and promote the public health. - Division of Budget Execution and Control: Initiates, monitors, and analyzes FDA's budget resources.
+The Agency's budget is comprised of several appropriation accounts including Salaries and Expenses, Revolving Fund for Color Certification and other Services, Cooperative Research and Development Agreement, Contingency Fund, Building and Facilities, and Royalties. - Office of Finance, Budget, Acquisitions, and Planning: Leads FDA's budget, acquisitions, and financial management functions while ensuring the financial integrity of FDA's resources. - Office of Security Operations: Develops and implements the Agency-wide security policies and programs by providing leadership and guidance to managers and staff on all aspects of security.
+Administers vital security functions

-- Office of Human Capital Management: Provides human resources services that promote collaboration and a work environment that is characterized by diversity, fairness, open communication, personal accountability, trust, and mutual respect. - Office of Talent Solutions: Provides high quality and efficient human resources solutions that enable FDA to hire a talented and qualified workforce.
+- that contribute to the Agency's mission of protecting the public health by enhancing the safety and security of all personnel, facilities, and information. - Office of Laboratory Safety: Reinforces FDA's expectations for safety and laboratory security, enhances communications among FDA's safety staff, and provides program support. - Office of Ethics and Integrity: Protects the integrity of FDA's programs and operations by promoting an ethical culture and ensuring compliance with applicable federal ethics laws. - Office of Enterprise Management Services: Provides strategic and tactical enterprise-wide services through the development and implementation of administrative policies, programs, and initiatives. - Office of Human Capital Management: Provides human resource services that promote collaboration and a work environment that is characterized by diversity, fairness, open communication, personal accountability, trust, and mutual respect. - Office of Talent Solutions: Provides high quality and efficient human resource solutions that enable FDA to hire a talented and qualified workforce. - Office of Planning, Evaluation, and Risk Management: Partners with FDA's leaders to achieve organizational excellence by improving program performance, governance, operational efficiency, and risk management.